Download the all-new Republic app:

 Advertisement

-Some countries have told nationals to avoid travel to China and banned arrivals from re.
+Some countries have told nationals to avoid travel to China and banned arrivals from there.
 Supply chains of global firms such as Apple supplier Foxconn and auto giant Toyota have been disrupted as key production facilities in China were temporarily closed, and some major airlines have halted services.

 Advertisement